Lynn Stitt, President

 Mikaela Fleisher, Secretary

 Mikaela’s love for animals began when she was a child.
 Living in a log home with a field for a backyard, she was always providing food for wayward cats that were lucky to come across her.
 In 2009, she began volunteering with Castaway Critters and the following year, she started volunteering with the Humane Society of the Harrisburg Area.
-Today, she volunteers with the Mid-Atlantic German Shepherd Rescue where she makes calls to potential adopters.
-She also is a volunteer at the Best Little Cat House in PA and Loving Care Cat Rescue.
+She also previously volunteered with the Mid-Atlantic German Shepherd Rescue and Loving Care Cat Rescue.
 For the past five years, Mikaela has worked at a busy animal hospital as a receptionist and loves (almost) every minute of it.

 Bio coming soon!